pupil-labs/pupil-invisible-monitor/README.md

 </a>

-To run the Pupil Invisible Monitor app smoothly, please note the following:
+To use Pupil Invisible Monitor app, please note the following:
 - The Pupil Invisible Monitor app and the Pupil Invisible Companion devices need to be **connected to the same wifi**.
 - **Public wifis** often block the required communication protocols, so typically they can not be used.
 - Some **anti-virus programs** may block the required communication protocols by default.